Miracle Strip Amusement Park: Rides

 The park featured several typical rides that were enhanced by placing them within domed structures and adding lighting effects, temperature changes, smoke effects and music.
 These included the Abomnible [sic] Snowman, Dante's Inferno and The Dungeon.
-There were also standard rides, such as bumper cars, a log flume, a scenic car driving attraction called Route 63, a train, a Vonroll type 101 skyride, a Wave Swinger, loop-o-plane and the stand-outs; the Starliner Roller Coaster and O2 Tower.
+There were also standard rides, such as bumper cars, a log flume, a scenic car driving attraction called Route 63, a train, a Vonroll type 101 skyride, a Wave Swinger, loop-o-plane and the stand-outs; Starliner Roller Coaster and O2 Tower.
 The park was also dotted with multiple kiddie rides.
 Another ride, a bobsled ride called Bayern Kurve, was like the Musik Express, but each car carried two passengers, one sitting in front of the other one.

 Starliner post closure

 November 10, 2006 (Cypress Gardens)

 Kent Buescher, president of Adventure Parks Group LLC, announced he's reaching into the past to help boost attendance at Cypress Gardens Adventure Park.
 Buescher said he plans to add Starliner, which was Florida's first roller coaster and was originally built in 1963 for the Miracle Strip Amusement Park in Panama City Beach.
 It will be the sixth roller coaster to the park.
 "We could not think of a more fitting place to salvage a major coaster than to bring it to Cypress Gardens and reintroduce it to a whole new generation," Buescher said.

 It will be rebuilt at the park and brought up to safety standards, he said.
 Plans are to open it in late June or early July, with 2640 ft of hills and valleys.
 Buescher estimated the total cost at $5 million.